How to Be Confident During Job Interview

 Salary and Job Offer Questions

 When salary is broached, anchor your response in market data and your demonstrated impact.
-Practice a succinct phrasing that communicates confidence: state your range informed by research, and emphasize that you’re focused on total fit and future growth.
-Remaining calm and factual shows you’re focused on mutual value rather than negotiation theater.
+Practice a succinct phrasing that communicates confidence: state your range informed by research, and emphasise that you’re focused on total fit and future growth.
+Remaining calm and factual shows you’re focused on mutual value rather than negotiation theatre.

 One-on-One Interviews